Church of God, an International Community

 Conclusion

-It is my understanding, however, that for years that COGaic has been working on a major internet project (it is available at http://www.church-of-god.org.uk/found/contents.htm), and once this is done, this may make it easier to understand what COGaic teaches (thus far it essentially confirms that COGaic believes in God the Father, Jesus as the Son of God, that the Gospel needs to be proclaimed, and the Holy Days have real meaning).
+It had been my understanding, however, that for several years that COGaic was working on a major internet project (it was once, but no longer, available at http://www.church-of-god.org.uk/found/contents.htm) , and if this is ever done, this may make it easier to understand what COGaic teaches (when it was online, it essentially confirmed that COGaic believes in God the Father, Jesus as the Son of God, that the Gospel needs to be proclaimed, and the Holy Days have real meaning).

 Although some have said that the doctrinal differences among the Churches of God are insignificant, this author believes that the lack of gospel proclaiming fruits should be a major concern to any who once believed they were part of the Philadelphia portion of the Church of God.